centreon/centreon-documentation/cloud/getting-started/about-centreon-cloud.md

 ## Maintenance updates and upgrades

-* Your central server is updated and upgraded by Centreon, you have nothing to do.
+* Your central server is fully managed and updated by Centreon.
+No action is required on your part.
 * Your pollers are in your infrastructure: it is your responsibility to [update or upgrade them](../installation/poller-update-upgrade.md).